rylei-m/CS3100_2024_Assn1_Java_Compiling/README.md

 The purpose of this assignment is to get you familiarized with compiling and running a Java program from the command line.
 The specific way this will be done is that you will develop a program that accepts command line arguments to tell it how to compute either a Fibonacci number, a factorial, and/or the value of the number 'e'., depending on the input given.

-## NOTICE:
-Before running math commands run: **javac Assign1.java**

-This ensures that the file is compiled for java.
 ## Instructions
 Implement a program that computes the Fibonacci of a specified number, the factorial of a specified number, and/or estimates the value of 'e' using the specified number of iterations (of a Taylor series) based on specific inputs.